zhaoxin1124ds/Shill-bidding-detection-/README.md

 #### Best model
 * _K_means_ is determined to have the best clustering performace.
 #### Accuracy
-* 6% bidding are recognized as shill bidding using unsupervised clustering.
+* 6% records are recognized as shill bidding using unsupervised clustering.
-* 28% bidding are recognized as suspicious bidding using unsupervised clustering.
+* 28% records are recognized as suspicious bidding using unsupervised clustering.
-* After supervised classification on suspicious bidding, totally **9%** bidding are recognized as shill bidding.
+* After supervised classification on suspicious bidding, totally **9%** records are recognized as shill bidding.

 ## More thinks for further improvement
 * After being fed more data, this model should be able to predict shill bidding on eBay more efficiently.